NCSC-NL/log4shell/detection/README.md

 > **Java Hashcodes**:
 When an object is printed it is followed by a `@<hashcode>`.
 For example: `com.sun.jndi.dns.DnsContext@28a418fc`.
 Java uses the hash of an object to perform actions such as sorting a collection of object.
 For more information see [Object::hashCode](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#hashCode()).

-Presence of these signatures in log files written to by Log4J is a strong sign of successful exploitation, but you should investigate whether these signatures appeared due to your own actions (i.e. Log4J scanning tools):
+Presence of these signatures in log files written to by Log4J is a strong sign of successful exploitation, but you should investigate whether these signatures appeared due to your own actions (e.g. Log4J scanning tools):

 Class signatures:
 ```plain